Special Education Needs Information Report 2018-2019

 Where can I get a copy of the SEN policy?

-A copy of the policy is posted on the school website or alternatively a copy can be requested from the school office.
+A copy of the policy is posted below or alternatively a copy can be requested from the school office.

 Contact details for Special Educational Needs Co-ordinator: